SmokyDaBear/code-wiki-app/src/notes/react/01-components.md

 Then, you can use the `map` function to render a list of `UserCard` components based on the `users` array:

+- Note: When rendering lists in React, it's important to provide a unique `key` prop to each item.
+This helps React identify which items have changed, been added, or removed, improving performance during re-renders.
+In this example, we use the `id` property of each user as the key.

 ```tsx
 import React from "react";
 import { UserCard } from "./UserCard";